WANT TO SAVE THIS RECIPE?

 What makes this dish special

 I know hundreds of salmon recipes are already out there, but I'm always looking for more.
-It's such a versatile fish that can easily be dressed up or down and it always tastes great.
-To venture away from the normal Thai BBQ salmon or pistachio crusted salmon that I always make, I decided to go Hawaiian.
+It's such a versatile fish that can easily be dressed up or down, and it always tastes great.
+To venture away from the normal Thai BBQ salmon, honey sriracha salmon, or pistachio crusted salmon that I always make, I decided to go Hawaiian.
 Inspired by Hawaiian shrimp, I used the same flavors to create Hawaiian-style salmon.
 Baked garlic butter salmon with a caramelized Meyer lemon relish?
 Yes, please!

 For another delicious Hawaiian recipe, check out this spam, egg, and pineapple fried rice musubi!